PeterRobards/BigBlue_Lumberjack/README.md

 # BigBlue Lumberjack

 This repository contains a Python tool designed to aid in processing the RAW Access logs provided by a popular webhosting company (BlueHost.com).
-WIth this program you can quickly search your log files for various events (e.g. all the POST requests to a specific URL on your site) and/or reformat them to a new format so that the data can be easily imported into other tools (currently both CSV and JSON formats are supported). his tool: `process_logs.py`, accepts a directory path as input (this directory should contain your raw log files, all with a matching file extension - e.g. '.log'), cycles through all the log files in that directory, extracts the key data, and loads that data into a python dictionary.
+With this program you can quickly search your log files for various events (e.g. all the POST requests to a specific URL on your site) and/or reformat them to a new format so that the data can be easily imported into other tools (currently both CSV and JSON formats are supported).
+This tool: `process_logs.py`, accepts a directory path as input (this directory should contain your raw log files, all with a matching file extension - e.g. '.log'), cycles through all the log files in that directory, extracts the key data, and loads that data into a python dictionary.